santhoshunt/natours/README.md

-# A Product lading page for a tour company
+# A mockup product landing page built only using css/scss